2017 JHPS Gardens Limited. All rights reserved.

 4.2.
 The price of the Goods and/or Services will be the price stated in the Order, being, unless otherwise stated by the Supplier, the list prices of the Company current at the date of the Order.
 The Supplier’s prices are subject to adjustment to take account of any variation in the Supplier’s costs including (but not limited to) variations in wages, the cost of materials, exchange rate fluctuations, alterations of duties and other costs since the date of the Supplier’s quotation or (if no quotation is issued) the Purchase Order.
 The Supplier accordingly reserves the right to adjust the invoice price by the amount of any increase or decrease in such costs after the price is quoted or the Purchase Order is submitted (as applicable).
 The invoice so adjusted shall be payable as if the price set out therein were the original Agreement price.

-4.10.
-If you pay by card (whether credit or debit card) you authorise us to utilise that same payment method to collect payment of any and all future invoices raised in connection with any and all future purchase orders and/or services whatsoever or howsoever supplier (Continuous Payment Authority).
+4.12.
+If you pay by card (whether credit or debit card) you authorise us to utilise that same payment method to collect payment of any and all future invoices raised in connection with any and all future purchase orders and/or services whatsoever or howsoever supplied (Continuous Payment Authority).

 5. Specification of Goods